scottslowe/weblog/content/post/2022-05-27-git-difftool-and-meld-as-a-flatpak.md

     cmd = flatpak run org.gnome.Meld "$LOCAL" "$REMOTE"
 ```

+In addition to the change above, I found it necessary to use [Flatseal][link-5] to modify the permissions of the Meld Flatpak to include the `/tmp` directory.
+(You can optionally make that read-only as well.)

 After you make these changes, using Meld with `git difftool` should work as expected again.

 This is a pretty straightforward change, but hopefully documenting it here will prove helpful to someone.
 If you have any questions, feel free to contact [me on Twitter][link-4].
 Thanks!